-Severe infections and mixed infections with Gram-positive and anaerobic pathogens that might be due to Gram-positive or anaerobic pathogens.
+Severe infections and mixed infections with Gram-positive and anaerobic pathogens Ciprofloxacin monotherapy is not suited for treatment of severe infections and infections that might be due to Gram-positive or anaerobic pathogens.
 In such infections ciprofloxacin must be co-administered with other appropriate antibacterial agents.